 \subsubsection{Pixel-level Granularity Discrimination (PGD)}

 To ensure that the translation procedure is structure-invariant, we first introduce pixel-level granularity discrimination into our framework.
-Unlike the instance-granularity mechanism that treats each image as a separate entity, thus limiting in modelling a relatively global discriminative feature representation, our pixel-level granularity regards each pixel in the content encoder $ E^c $ as an individual candidate, hence allowing for dense semantic distinct feature representations.
-Besides, we establish Brain Memory Bank (BMB) to keep track of these feature representations.
-The BMB is designed as $ B \in \mathbb{R}^{N \times C} $ including $ N $ slots to store value vectors with the dimension $ C $.
-In each slot $ b^k_i $, which stands for a $i_{th}$ memory item of category $k$, is to store domain-specific attribute representations, and key is used as an address for retrieving relevant memory items.
-During the training procedure, we first retrieve the BMB and obtain enhanced domain-agnostic features $\widetilde{z}^a_{m_i}$ by using query map, i.e. the content codes $z^c_{m_i}$, and then channel-wise combining the input attribute features $z^a_{m_i}$ with the retrieved ones $\widetilde{z}^a_{m_i}$ for subsequent domain translation.
+Unlike the instance-granularity mechanism that treats each image as a separate entity, thus limiting in modelling a relatively global discriminative feature representation, our pixel-level granularity regards each pixel in the content encoder $ E^c $ as an individual candidate.
+This approach enables the capture of dense, semantically distinct feature representations.
+In image synthesis, the granularity of pixel-level details presents significant challenges.
+Pixels, being the finest elements of an image, inherently contain less structural or global information compared to larger aggregations, rendering them more sensitive to noise.
+This sensitivity can lead to instability during the training process and can degrade the overall quality of synthesized images.
+To address these issues, we introduce the Brain Memory Bank (BMB), a novel component designed to store prototypical feature representations.
+The BMB is structured as $ B \in \mathbb{R}^{T \times C} $ including $ T $ slots to store value vectors with the dimension $ C $.
+In each slot, $ b_t $, which stands the $t_{th}$ memory item, stores domain-specific attribute representations.
+The corresponding key, denoted as $ k_t $, is utilized as an address to retrieve these relevant memory items.
+During the training procedure, we first retrieve the BMB and obtain enhanced domain-agnostic features $\widetilde{z}^a_{m_i}$ by using query map and then channel-wise combining the content features $z^c_{m_i}$ with the retrieved ones $\widetilde{z}^a_{m_i}$ for subsequent domain translation.

-Note that, in contrast to existing memory bank techniques that only consider the content codes from the original images~\citep{jeong2021_MGUIT}, we impose contrastive consistency to consider contents of original and translated images $\{ q_{m_i}^{n,k} , q^{n,k}_{m_{i \rightarrow j }} \}$ as positive samples, thus keeping the structural information invariant at pixel-level during translation.
+Note that, in contrast to existing memory bank techniques that only consider the content codes from the original images~\citep{jeong2021_MGUIT}, we impose contrastive consistency to consider contents of original and translated images $\{ z_{m_i}^{c} , z^{c}_{m_{i \rightarrow j }} \}$ as positive samples, thus keeping the structural information invariant at pixel-level during translation.